tippesi/Atlas-Engine/README.md

 [build-url]: https://ci.appveyor.com/project/tippesi/atlas-engine

 ![Example scene](wiki/images/sponza_rasterized.png)
-*Rasterized image using an irradiance volume*
+*Rasterized image using real time global illumination*
 #### The current version is a WIP which means many changes and less stability.
 ## Introduction
 This is a cross platform engine that is available on Linux and Windows.